MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactables.md

 ### Interactable

 As mentioned above, this is the default type and the most basic one.
 It gives you access to callbacks that can be invoked when the user hovers over or selects the object that you can have other scripts react to.
-For example, if you have a button that you want to use to enable another object, add add this type to the object with an *OnSelected* callback to enable that other object.
+For example, if you have a button that you want to use to enable another object, add this type to the object with an *OnSelected* callback to enable that other object.
 The button will be fully interactable just by adding this type and a collider; you won't have to do anything else.

 ### Manipulable

 An object of this type can have its transform manipulated at runtime and will move through space on the end of an interactor ray.
 Shortcut controls are available to rotate or translate the object.
-When manipulating objects in the Mesh app you can turn on IK settings for the avatar hand to follow the object.
+For manipulation of objects in the Mesh app, you can turn on IK settings for the avatar hand to follow the object.
 Manipulable objects don't require a rigidbody, but you should add one if you want the objects to have physics capabilities.

 ![A screen shot of a Mesh experience with a coffee pot being manipulated.](../../../media/enhance-your-environment/object-player-interactions/017-manipulable-coffeepot.png)